Greece Moments Greece Moments

 Limnos is and remains mysterious

-Even though the mysterious Limnia Gi no longer has any significance for the island of Limnos, people still tell each other in the rustic fishing village of Kotsinas, near the former mining tunnel, many a wondrous story about the secrets hidden deep under the island.
+Even though the mysterious Limnia Gi no longer holds any significance for the island of Limnos today, people in the quaint fishing village of Kotsinas, near the former mining tunnel, still tell many wondrous stories about the secrets hidden deep beneath the island.

-In the village, for example, there is a mysterious tunnel more than 40 meters deep below the church of Zoodochos Pigi, near the Maroula monument.
-Brave Limnos holidaymakers dare the cramped descent into the depths.
-Once at the bottom, a fountain with holy spring water awaits them.
+For instance, there is a mysterious tunnel more than 40 meters deep beneath the Church of Zoodochos Pigi, near the Maroula Monument.
+Adventurous visitors to Limnos venture down the narrow descent into the depths.
+Once at the bottom, a well with holy spring water awaits them.

 Limnos Highlights Kotsinas Denkmal